x10sv/pml/README.md

 - `PML Uglify` will encrypt the pml file using a trivial encryption (for testing purposes).

+**`Important Known issue:`** This "encryption" type does not support utf-8 files.
+If you use any non-ASCII characters in the script this will result in an error and/or will produce unwanted/unpredictable results!

 ## Code Completion

 - Basic code completion logic added